qianfeng2/cUps/README.md

 [![Python 3.6](https://img.shields.io/pypi/pyversions/Django)](https://www.python.org/downloads/release/python-360/)
 [![License: GPL-3.0](https://img.shields.io/cran/l/devtools)](https://opensource.org/licenses/GPL-3.0)
 ### About
-This cUps algorithm is for **c**lassifying the malaria *var* genes into **ups** groups using DBL&alpha sequences.
+This **cUps** algorithm is for **c**lassifying the malaria *var* genes into **ups** groups using DBLα sequences.
+It takes as input a reference database of DBLα sequences with known ups groups and a set of DBLα sequences to be classified, and outputs the probabilities of membership to all three ups groups per sequence.

 ### Required softwares
 - R
 - Python >=3.5

 ```
 pip install -r requirements.txt
 ```

 ### Input and output
-- Input fasta format biological sequences, maximum length for identifiers length is 15 (Zilversmit et al., 2013)
+- Input fasta format DBLα sequences to be classified
-- Patial alignment produced by JHMM (please see [MZmosaic](https://github.com/qianfeng2/detREC_program/tree/master/MZmosaic) sub folder)
+- Reference data which consist of (1) profile HMM for each reference category (combination of ) (please see [MZmosaic](https://github.com/qianfeng2/detREC_program/tree/master/MZmosaic) sub folder)

 Produces a series of files based on various stage of the implementation of recombination detection program, and places them in the directory specified by output.
-[Test_files](https://github.com/qianfeng2/detREC_program/tree/master/Test_files) sub folder, as a toy example, provides a test input.fasta and all the middle and final output files.

 - temp file folder
 This folder provides all the chunks containing original triple and MAFFT processed fasta files.